vikejs/vike-react/packages/vike-react-query/README.md

 ## `withFallback()`

-Using `withFallback()`, you can define a loading and/or an error fallback compnent:
+Using `withFallback()`, you can define a loading and/or an error fallback component:
  - While the query is loading, the `Loading` component is rendered.
  - When the query is completed and the data is available, the main component is rendered.
- - If there is an error during loading or rendering the main component, the `Error` component is rendered instead.
+ - If there is an error during loading or rendering, the `Error` component is rendered.

 > [!NOTE]
 > If you use SSR, the main component is rendered to HTML, and merely hydrated on the client-side: the data is re-used (instead of being fetched a second time).